 For regular admission, the applicant must have a minimum undergraduate GPA of 3.00 and hold an appropriate Bachelor of Music from an NASM-accredited institution with undergraduate preparation related to the graduate music curriculum.
-Adequacy of this preparation will be determined through transcript evaluation and advisory examinations in music theory, history, keyboard (conducting and composition), foreign language diction (for singers), and in the proposed field of performance.
+Adequacy of this preparation will be determined through transcript evaluation and advisory examinations in music theory, history, keyboard (for conductors and composers), foreign language diction (for singers, vocal coaches, and choral conductors), and in the proposed field of performance.
 Exams are given at the beginning of each semester.
 In addition, composition students must submit a composition portfolio and schedule an interview with the faculty of the composition area.